Charleston Southern University: Accreditation

-Charleston Southern University is accredited by the Southern Association of Colleges and Schools (SACSCOC) to award baccalaureate, master’s, and doctorate degrees.
+Charleston Southern University is accredited by the Southern Association of Colleges and Schools (SACSCOC) to award baccalaureate, master's, and doctorate degrees.

 It is affiliated with the South Carolina Baptist Convention (Southern Baptist Convention).

 Campus

 Charleston Southern is located off Exit 205B on I-26 in North Charleston, South Carolina.
 It is situated on 300 acre, formerly the site of a rice and indigo plantation.

+Leadership

+President

+B. Keith Faulkner is the fourth and current president of Charleston Southern University.
+He is the first alumnus of the school to serve as president.